niko-j/movesense-offline-firmware/README.md

 The firmware implements the following modules:

-- `OfflineConfigService`: A service for configuring the offline tracking data sources and behavior over BLE.
-- `OfflineLogService`: A service for transferring the gathered data over BLE.
-- `OfflineDataClient`: An application gathering and saving sensor data when the device is not connected.
-- `OfflineTracker`: The main application controlling the device states.
+- `OfflineTracker`: The main application controlling and monitoring the device.
+- TBD

 A separate tool application will be used for communicating with the services over BLE and for configuring the device.